sanhaus/control-panel.en/help/api/using/managing-profiles.md

     ```

-    It returns the following values.
+    Response to the request.
+The "next" node returns the URL that gives you access to the 10 next email values.

     ```